Close Menu

 Google News

-LIBREVILLE, GABON — Gabon has announced that presidential elections are set to take place on April 12, signaling a return to civilian leadership after the military seized power in a 2023 coup.
+LIBREVILLE, Gabon — Gabon has announced that presidential elections are set to take place on April 12, signaling a return to civilian leadership after the military seized power in a 2023 coup.

 The official decision was disclosed through minutes from a cabinet meeting, confirming the government’s commitment to organizing the long-awaited vote.
 This marks a pivotal step toward restoring constitutional governance in the country.